IS303-Steffen/p01-pokemon-battle/README.md

-#### Project 1
+#### Project 01
 # Pokémon Battle
-- This is a group project.
-Through GitHub Classroom you should have created a shared GitHub repository with your group members, so as long as you upload your finished code to that group repository, each member in your team will get credit.
-You will also need to fill out a peer review survey on Learning Suite to recieve credit.
+- This is a team project.
+Through GitHub Classroom you should have created a shared GitHub repository with your teammates.
+As long as you upload your finished code to that team repository, each team member will get credit.
+You will also need to fill out a peer review survey on Learning Suite to recieve credit (if you're in a team by yourself, you don't need to ).

 - I do not provide automated tests for projects.
 You will need to determine yourself whether the code meets the requirements provided in the rubric.
+It is important for you to be able to determine whether a program you write meets requirements (in the real world there won't be pre-written tests to tell you if you did your job right).
+  - The disadvantage is that it takes some time to grade your assignment.
 After you turn in your code, your code will be manually graded (meaning partial credit may be given for certain requirements).
-The TAs will update the `Rubric.md` file with your grade and any comments that they have.
+The TAs will update the `RUBRIC.md` file with your grade and any comments that they have.
+Give us about 2 weeks after the due date to get the grades in.

 - You will expand on the work you did in the “Pokémon and Move Classes” assignment.
 In that assignment you created 3 `Pokemon` objects and 9 `Move` objects.
 You’ll reuse the 9 `Move` objects exactly as you already made them.
 Then, you’ll expand on the 3 `Pokemon` objects so that each `Pokemon` object stores a list of `Move` objects.
 Then, you’ll choose 2 `Pokemon` to “battle” with their `Moves` until one of them runs out of hit points.
   - As with the previous assignment, you don’t have to have any prior knowledge of Pokémon, but if you didn't watch this short video last time, it may help you to <a href="https://www.youtube.com/clip/Ugkx_pVqGoZu4Vx3ux5fjGtyF28lin6_e-qW">watch this clip</a> for an idea of what Pokémon interactions are like.
   - You’ll be doing a simplified version of the logic going on in the previous video. <a href="https://www.youtube.com/watch?v=1zNEoJeFW9E">Here is an example of me running the program </a> (without showing the code) so you can see what running it looks like.

-- Place your code in the `p1_pokemon_battle.py` file.
+- Place your code in the `p01_pokemon_battle.py` file.
 Optionally, you can create any new .py files you want to place functions or classes in.
-If you do so, just make sure you import those files into `p1_pokemon_battle.py`
+If you do so, just make sure you import those files into `p01_pokemon_battle.py`

-- This project is meant to be a challenge and is a **significant** jump in difficulty from past assignments.
+- This project is meant to be a challenge and is a **significant** jump in difficulty from previous assignments.
 It requires a solid understanding of object-oriented programming, storing objects in lists, using loops, conditionals, and passing data in and out of functions.
 I’m confident you can do this.
 Please reach out to the TAs or professor when you come across any significant roadblock.

 ## Libraries Required: